fsxfreak/cpp-games-utils/isabel/README.md

 My version of my student's game.
 Teachers can learn too.

 # notes
-- when in room with one door, pretty print out is grammatically incorrect
+- problem! rooms create their own doors, which differ by left/right room pointer
+	- when door is already created, give other room the door too?

 ### representing items
 - have one overall item class